TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    if __name__ == "__main__":
-       import doctest
+       agiza doctest
        doctest.testmod()

-If you run :file:`example.py` directly from the command line, :mod:`doctest` works its magic:
+If you run :file:`example.py` directly kutoka the command line, :mod:`doctest` works its magic:

 .. code-block:: shell-session